7MustafaAdelIbrahim/Data-cleaning/README.md

 Verifying unit uniformity is imperative to having ***accurate analysis***.
 You don’t have to memorize all different units of measure  you may encounter, A simple web search returns the formula for converting Fahrenheit to Celsius. another common uniformity problem with date data or  ***dates in multiple formats***.
 DataFrame containing birth dates for a variety of individuals.
 It may have been collected from a variety of sources and merged into one. one has the month/ day /year format, whereas anther one has the month written out. one more looks like a day /day /year format.
-YYYY-mm-dd and YYYY-dd-mm.
-What is the best way to unify the formats for ambiguous values such as 2019-04-07?
+What is the best way to unify the formats for ambiguous values such as 2019-04-07?! a common problem is having ambiguous dates with vague formats.
-You don't have to memorize these formats, just know that they exist and are easily searchable!
-However, a common problem is having ambiguous dates with vague formats.
 For example, 03-08-2021 is this date value set in March or August?
 Unfortunately, there's no clear way to spot this inconsistency or to treat it.
 Depending on the size of the dataset and suspected ambiguities, we can either convert these dates to NAs and deal with them accordingly.
 If you have additional context on the source of your data, you can probably infer the format.
+You don't have to memorize these formats, just know that they exist and are easily searchable!

 ## Cross field validation
 If dataset have been collected and merged from different sources, and a common challenge is data integrity, or more broadly making sure that our data is correct.
 This is where cross field validation comes in.
 It's the use of multiple fields in your dataset to sanity check the integrity of your data.
-For example, flights dataset, this could be summing economy, business and first class values and making sure they are equal to the total passengers on the plane.
+##### For example, flights dataset, this could be summing economy, business and first class values.
+Cross field validation is to make sure they are equal to the total passengers on the plane.
  This could be easily done in Pandas, by first subsetting on the columns to sum, then using the sum method with the axis argument set to 1 to indicate row wise summing.
  We then find instances where the total passengers column is equal to the sum of the classes.
-And find and filter out instances of inconsistent passenger amounts by subsetting on the equality we created with brack
+ And find and filter out instances of inconsistent passenger amounts by subsetting on the equality we created with brack.

-Here's another example, birthdays and age values for a set of users.
+##### Here's another example, birthdays and age values for a set of users.
 We can for example make sure that the age and birthday columns are correct by subtracting the number of years between today's date and each birthday.

-What to do when we spot inconsistencies with cross-field validation ?
+## What to do when we spot inconsistencies with cross-field validation ?
 Just like other data cleaning problems, there is no one size fits all solution, as often the best solution requires an in depth understanding of our dataset.
 We can decide to either drop inconsistent data, set it to missing and impute it, or apply some rules due to domain knowledge.
-All these routes and assumptions can be decided upon only when you have a good understanding of where your dataset comes from and the different sources feeding into it.
+All these routes and assumptions can be decided upon only when you have a good understanding of where your dataset that comes from and the different sources feeding into it.

-Completeness and missing data.
+## Completeness and missing data.
 What is missing data?
 Missing data is one of the most common and most important data cleaning problems.
 Essentially, It's when no data value is stored for a variable in an observation, mostly commonly represented as NA or NaN, but can take on arbitrary values like 0 or dot.
 Like a lot of the problems, it's commonly due to technical or human errors.
-Missing data can take many forms, so let's take a look at an example.
+Missing data can take many forms.
-7. Missingno

 	 The missingno package allows to create useful visualizations of our missing data.

- Missingness types
+### Missingness types
 This leads us to missingness types. there are a variety of types of missing data.

 	•	Missing Completely at Random data: is when there's missing data completely due to randomness, and there is no systematic relationship between missing 			data and remaining values, such data entry errors.
 	•	Missing at Random data: Despite a slightly deceiving name, It's when there is a systematic relationship between missing data and other observed 		values.
 	•	Missing not at Random: There is a systematic relationship between a column's missing values and unobserved values.

-For example, when it's really hot outside, the thermometer might stop working, so we don't have temperature measurements for days with high temperatures.
-However, we have no way to tell this just from looking at the data since we can't actually see what the missing temperatures are.

 ## How to deal with missing data?
 There's a variety of ways of dealing with missing data.